 What to do before your first run

-As with starting any fitness journey, there are a few key things to do before you head out on your first run.
+As with starting any fitness journey, preparation is key, there are a few things you can do before you get started to prepare you for a successful first run.
+Here are a few key things to do before you head out on your first run.

 Speak with a healthcare professional